mnapoli/FrontYAML/README.md

 # FrontYAML

 An implementation of YAML Front matter for PHP.
+Can parse the YAML *and* the Markdown.

 ## Installation